 (OS/2, Win16/32 only) This option causes the compiler to emit into the object file references to the appropriate startup code for a windowed (GUI) application.
+The presence of LibMain/DLLMain or main/wmain in the source code does not influence the selection of startup code.
+Only WinMain and wWinMain are significant (see "bc" on page 21).

-The presence of bm
+bm